chrismcna/NEO-Brute-Force-Encrypted-Private-Key/README.md

 # NEO-Brute-Force-Encrypted-Private-Key
 A Node js application that uses neon-js to brute force the password to NEO encrypted private key

-currently only tries characters "a-z" and "A-Z"
+currently only tries characters "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789?!@"

 1: Install nodejs => 12.13.1

 2: Clone or download zip of repo to folder and extract

-3: Open command prompt in fold
+3: Open command prompt in folder

 4: Run command: npm install